EOS-Nation/eospayroll/README.md

 ### TABLE `payroll`

-Table containing all info related to the payroll
+Contains all info related to the payroll

 ### params